dfpedrazag/dfpedrazag.github.io/about.md

 I'm a tenth semester student of Systems Engineering at the National University of Colombia, with knowlenge in Java, C++, Python, and Groovy & Grails.

+I love music and that's why I'm interested in projects related to this topic.
+I am also interested in learning new programming languages and learn various topics that help improve the lives of people.

 ## More Information

 ###Programming development